sugestio/sugestio-java/README.md

 ### Requirements

 This library is based on [Jersey](http://jersey.dev.java.net) -- an Open Source implementation of the JAX-RS 1.1 (JSR 311) API for building RESTful web services.
 The most recent version of the client requires Jersey 1.1.5.1 and the Jersey OAuth filter.
+All dependencies can be found inside [this zip file](http://www.sugestio.com/sites/default/files/sugestio-java-bin.zip).

 # Tutorial and sample code